sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 After installing and configuring `Dist::Zilla`, we issued the `dzil new` command to get our process started.
-If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new work area on the factory floor where we assemble the raw product (our modules) before we package and ship it.
+If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new work area on the factory floor where we assemble the raw product (our module) before we package and ship it.

-The work area we set up for our simple `Greetings` module used the default profile that, as we saw, was very sparse and bare-bones.
+The work area we set up for our simple `Greetings` module used `Dist::Zilla`'s default profile that, as we saw, was very sparse and bare-bones.
 We will learn how to teach `Dist::Zilla` to establish highly customized work areas by, in the jargon of `Dist::Zilla`, "minting a custom profile."
-More on this much later.
+More on this later.

 ## Understanding the `dzil build` Command